matahho/TinyME/README.md

 ## Note:

-First, 4 projects are done individually and the rest are done in groups of 3 (SeyedMahdi HajiSeyedHossein, Alireza Hosseini, Amirali Shahriary).
+The first 4 projects are done individually and the rest are done in groups of 3 (SeyedMahdi HajiSeyedHossein, Alireza Hosseini, Amirali Shahriary).
 Here you can see group projects of TinyMe.

 - [Introduction to Matching Engine description](https://github.com/matahho/TinyME/blob/main/Descriptions/Introduction%20to%20Matching%20Engine.pdf)